matttm/imposter-db/README.md

 ```
 host -  127.0.0.1
 port - 3307
-username - USER -- where USER is the user of the remote database?
+username - USER -- where USER is the user of the remote database
 password - PASS -- where PASS is the password of the above user in the remote database
 ```
 # Architecture